 TUCKED GUARDS

-The tucked guards are your attack end points.
+Each rear guard above has a tucked twin, formed simply by turning the wrist over so the blade points forward.
+These are your attack end points.
 Your sweeps will finish here.

 GENERAL PROCEDURE